SiaFoundation/siad/modules/host/README.md

 host loses power at that exact moment, the host will forget that the user has spent money and the user will be able to spend that money again.
-The host can configure the amount of money it is willing to risk due to this asynchronous persist model through the `maxunsaveddelta` setting.
+The host can configure the amount of money it is willing to risk due to this asynchronous persist model through the `maxephemeralaccountrisk` setting.

 If an ephemeral account has been inactive for a period of 7 days, the host will prune it from the accounts list.
 This will effectively expire the account, along